Behavioral insights into intertemporal choices, self-control issues and the virtues of commitment

-Big day for BEHAVIA: We have teamed up with the Asbar Center for Studies, Research & Communications to form a behavioral insights consultancy exclusively addressing the key priorities in the Kingdom of Saudi Arabia.
-Working hand in hand to deliver the best results for our clients, we are very excited to now provide unique Saudi experience in public policy paired with Behavioral Economic Engineering made in Germany.
+Big day for BEHAVIA: We have teamed up with the Asbar Center for Studies, Research & Communications to cooperate on a behavioral economics project in the Kingdom of Saudi Arabia.
+Working hand in hand to deliver the best results for our client, we are very excited to jointly provide unique Saudi experience in public policy paired with Behavioral Economic Engineering made in Germany.

 Some impressions taken during the official launch event…